 The severity of parvo will vary, but even if the symptoms are minor, it’s still a good idea to notify and visit the vet.
 Specific symptoms of parvo include fever, weakness, dehydration, depression, lethargy, and more.
 More urgent symptoms include weight loss, anorexia, vomiting, and bloody diarrhea.
 Any of these symptoms alone in your puppy is a cause for concern and more than one should be particularly worrying.

 Unfortunately, there is no cure for parvo.
 You can only offer intensive, supportive care and try to manage symptoms while your dog’s body works through the virus.
 It usually takes about a week for the virus to run its course and for your puppy to recover, but it may take longer in more severe cases.

 Your vet will use a variety of tests, including blood work, to diagnose parvo and, from there, will help you manage symptoms and make sure your puppy gets adequate nutrition.
 Because parvo weakens the immune system, there is a risk for secondary infections, so your vet may also add a round of antibiotics to help prevent extra complications.

 Although parvo can be potentially fatal, it has a good survival rate with veterinary treatment.
 Dogs treated by a veterinarian generally have a 68-92% survival rate.
 Usually, puppies who are able to make it through the first 3-4 days of parvo tend to be out of the “danger zone” and recover.

-How to Prevent Parvo in Puppies
+How Can You Prevent Parvo in Puppies?